Self-hosted mocks

 kubectl get ingress -n mock

-Once your mock is deployed, you can point your front-end application to the mock URL.
+Once you deploy your mock, point your front-end application to the mock URL.

 Something wrong?